THE SUNDERLAND SITE - PAGE 211

 I know, alas, little about 'Craven & Speeding Brothers' of Sunderland, who were, amongst other things, manufacturers of hemp & wire ropes.
 The following splendid image was available, a year or so ago, from Delcampe.
 About 125 x 90 mm in size, referenced to J. & E. Pulleyn, of Leeds - the card printer maybe.
 Offered at EUR 20.00.
 It sold, on Oct.
 13, 2010 for EUR 28.00.
 We thank 'Vives', of West Flanders (West-Vlaanderen), Belgium, the Delcampe vendor, who clearly is a very large postcard dealer indeed.
 Can anybody tell us more about 'Craven & Speeding Brothers'?

 We now know a lot more, thanks to Bill Greenwell.
 Who provided a link to a fine 'pdf' about the history of ropes & rope making in Sunderland.
-That page is the source of the following most interesting text.
+Which 'pdf' I cannot find again, alas!
+That page was the source of the following most interesting text.
 Which also states that 'Craven and Speeding' was the only British Ropes company still producing fibre ropes in northern England, by the mid 1940s.
-I could not spot any references to copyright at that site, but regardless thank 'www.victoriacountyhistory.ac.uk' for their fine data.
+I could not spot any references to copyright at that site, but regardless thank 'www.victoriacountyhistory.ac.uk' for their fine, previously available data.

 Alan Vickers, who has kindly provided the image that follows, advises that the businesses 'Craven & Speeding Brothers' & 'J. Speeding & Co.' are, he believes, related.
 Both were sail makers.
 Next is a fine image of a distinguished looking old sign on the side of a Whickham Street, Monkwearmouth, building today.
 Alan advises that 'J. Speeding & Co.' used to occupy, in fact, three large buildings on that same street.